 Companies can be found liable for bribery where, for example, a senior manager of the company engaged in the relevant conduct, or expressly, tacitly or impliedly authorised or permitted the commission of the offence – although there is a due diligence defence in this scenario.
-A company can also be found liable where it failed to create and maintain a corporate culture that required compliance with the relevant provisions.
+A company can also be found liable where a corporate culture existed that directed, encouraged, tolerated or led to non-compliance with the relevant provisions, or where the company failed to create and maintain a corporate culture that required compliance with the relevant provisions.

 Similarly, legislation in Australian states and territories prohibits conduct which seeks to influence a state or territory official to misuse their position.

-Australia's Criminal Code also prohibits a person or company from providing or offering a benefit that is not legitimately due to the receiving person with the intention of influencing a foreign public official in order to obtain or retain a business or a business advantage that is not legitimately due.
+Australia's Criminal Code also prohibits a person or company from providing, offering or promising a benefit that is not legitimately due to the receiving person (or causing this to occur) with the intention of influencing a foreign public official in order to obtain or retain a business or a business advantage that is not legitimately due.